 Biopsychosocial causes account for most suicides and attempted suicides.
 These causes include mental health disorders such as:

 - substance abuse

-- alcohol abuse
+- childhood abuse or trauma

 - family history of suicide

 - previous suicide attempts

 Environmental factors that increase the risk for suicide often occur due to a stressful life event.
 This may include the loss of a person, pet, or job.
 Other causes include: